Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 **Rules:**

 - Each PM fills their project's row during the **evening retrospective**
-- Ambrose reviews the full summary tab every **Friday** in the PDMO meeting
+- Ambrose reviews the full summary tab every **Tuesday** in the PDMO meeting
 - Japan team (Prakhar/Nate) has view access at all times
 - An empty cell by EOD is flagged as a potential gap